Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ## Having a custom domain

-I won't be using this server for anything else so we can leverage the already setup structure.
+I won't be using this server for anything else so that we can leverage the already setup structure.

 The files served when viewing the droplet are in the following folder.